Study: Occupational Licensing has no effect on consumer choice

-A recent NBER research paper has added to the research showing that occupational licensing plays no role in consumer satisfaction.Brynjolfsson, Farronato, Fradkin and Larsen use data from an online labor market where people can hire home improvement professionals to see whether licensing status has an effect on consumer choice.
-They find licensing status has no effect on consumer choice, and;
+Just recently, a new NBER research paper used data from an online labor market where people can hire home improvement professionals to see whether licensing status has an effect on consumer choice.
+And according to the study, licensing status has no effect on whether customers hire someone or not.

 more stringent licensing regulations are associated with less competition and higher prices but not with any improvement in customer satisfaction as measured by review ratings or the propensity to use the platform again.

 While consumers care a little about licensing status, they care much more greatly about price and online rating.
 And if protecting consumers is really what licensing is all about, shouldn’t the rules reflect what consumers care about?